KineticAeon/woopbot/README.md

-"# aeonbot"
+"# woopbot"
+rebrand time baby
-discor bot that sends images, likes engineer, and doesn't do much else yet
+discor bot that sends images, likes engineer, and does other stuff